mtp19stl/paper/paper.md

-The Hyperinflation of the Freddo during the years 1990 - 2020
+Simulations of the Hyperinflation of the Freddo during the years 1987 - 2020

+#Author
-Author: Sam Lister
+Sam Lister
+Mr Cadbury

 #Introduction
 We present aircraft measurements for BBOA